Resonanz/Rust-learning/Vectors.md

 ```
 ## Plots of vector size versus creation / insertion / deletion

 The two plots are using the same data sets.
 The first is linear-linear, the second is log-log.
+The blue trace illustrates vector creation/filling, then re-filling using a for loop.
+The red trace includes the times requires to insert and remove a single element at position 3 in the vector.

 ![Vector length (lin)](https://github.com/user-attachments/assets/0e51e932-378d-4e78-973b-dd7c97c8d85b)
 ![Vector length (log)](https://github.com/user-attachments/assets/d87409dd-ac70-4fa6-8307-a551d808c9ce)